kdeldycke/kevin-deldycke-blog/content/2020/billing-pipeline-critical-time-sensitive-system.md

 I was building a system in a domain for which transactions were basically invented.
 Try for instance explaining to customers that their credit cards got charged twice because of eventual consistency...

 Scaleway's ambition was to have datacenters all over the world (that's the reason I signed in).
 So how the codebase would behave in a massively distributed architecture?
 Time at that scale is hard.
-And it was at the root of everything, so I created that utility.
+And it was at the root of everything, so I created that unique entry point to fetch a reliable timestamp.

 It was supposed to be a gateway to the local datacenter's GPS source, or a fancy atomic clock.
 I even fantasized having access to [TrueTime](https://cloud.google.com/spanner/docs/true-time-external-consistency)-like protocols (not even sure we even needed it).
 BTW, did you know [Google's TrueTime is staffed by 16 senior SREs](https://twitter.com/kdeldycke/status/1102172902995173376), which "*had take measures up to and including calling the USAF and telling them their satellites are fucked up*"?